Miodrag Gavrilović

 Miodrag Gavrilović (Миодраг Гавриловић; born 6 April 1973) is a Serbian politician.
 A member of the Democratic Party, he has served as one of the party's vice-presidents since 2021.
-He has been a member of the National Assembly since 1 August 2022.
+He was a member of the National Assembly from 2022 to 2024.

 Early life

-Gavrilović was born on 6 April 1973 in Užice, SR Serbia, SFR Yugoslavia.
+Gavrilović was born on 6 April 1973 in Titovo Užice, SR Serbia, SFR Yugoslavia.
 He grew up in Čajetina, though finished a gymnasium in Užice and graduated from the Faculty of Law of University of Belgrade.
+His father Slobodan was a high-ranking member and vice president of the Democratic Party (DS).

-Career
+Political career

-Gavrilović has been a member of the Democratic Party (DS) since 1991.
+Gavrilović has been a member of the Democratic Party since 1991.
 He was one of the founding members of Otpor, an organisation which played a key role in the overthrow of Slobodan Milošević.
 As of 2021, he has been one of the vice-presidents of DS.

 Gavrilović was the candidate of the United for the Victory of Serbia coalition for the 2022 Serbian parliamentary election.
 He became a member of the National Assembly on 1 August 2022.
+On 3 June 2023, during the ongoing protests, Gavrilović was physically attacked by members of the far-right People's Patrol while defending an American journalist from them.
+His term ended on 6 February 2024 when the 14th National Assembly of Serbia was constituted.